 Interesting for Majors in: Museum Studies, Sociology, Art History, European History, International Marketing

 Take an in-depth look at Fair Trade: explore the social, political, and economic implications of global efforts, and research current initiatives in Italy and America.
 As an intern with Altrocioccolato, the international Fair Trade festival, and Monimbò, a Fair Trade bottega in Perugia, you will assist with general store operations, festival and event preparations, promotional materials, customer service, and develop partnerships with cooperatives abroad.

 Interesting for Majors in: Economics, Environmental Studies, Business

-In this academic internship and seminar, you examine educational psychology, pedagogical models, and English language teaching methods.
-You will intern with either a local public scientifico or Montessori high school, working closely with English language teachers and Italian students.
-Depending on your placement and the teachers’ needs, you will either assist with lesson planning and classroom instruction or design and implement English language workshops with a specific theme such as music or travel.
-You will also collaborate with Perugia’s POST Science Museum to create educational videos in English for student workshops!
+In this course, students will examine educational psychology, pedagogical models, and English language teaching methods.
+Students will intern with either a local public scientifico or Montessori high school, working closely with English language teachers and Italian students.
+Depending on the placement and the teachers’ needs, student interns will either assist with lesson planning and classroom instruction or design and implement English language workshops with a specific theme such as music or travel.

 The Umbra Institute also offers non-credit bearing summer internships.